tanmatt/QuoteOfTheDay/README.md

 - Sun Feb 18 07:00:12 2024 | Only work half a day.
 It doesn't matter which half you work -- the first 12 hours or the second 12 hours. - Kemmons Wilson
 - Mon Feb 19 07:00:07 2024 | I have long known that it is part of God's plan for me to spend a little time with each of the most stupid people on earth. - Bill Bryson
 - Tue Feb 20 07:00:07 2024 | Poetry is the synthesis of hyacinths and biscuits. - Carl Sandburg
+- Wed Feb 21 07:00:05 2024 | The best way to create the future is to: Act.
+Learn.
+Build.
+Repeat. - AV